2015–16 FIS Ski Jumping World Cup

-The 2015–16 FIS Ski Jumping World Cup was the 37th World Cup season in ski jumping for men, the 19th official World Cup season in ski flying and the 5th World Cup season for ladies.
-It began on 21 November 2015 in Klingenthal, Germany and concluded on 20 March 2016 in Planica, Slovenia.
+The 2015–16 FIS Ski Jumping World Cup was the 37th World Cup season in ski jumping for men, the 19th official World Cup season in ski flying and the 5th World Cup season for women.

-For men, the title holders from the previous season were Severin Freund in overall, Peter Prevc in ski flying, and Germany in the nations cup.
-For ladies, Daniela Iraschko-Stolz was defending the overall title and Austria the nations cup.
+Season began on 21 November 2015 in Klingenthal, Germany and ended on 20 March 2016 in Planica, Slovenia.
+Women's World Cup began on 4 December 2015 in Lillehammer, Norway and ended on 28 February 2016 in Almaty, Kazakhstan.

+Peter Prevc won overall and ski flying title and Four Hills Tournament and Nations Cup was taken by Team of Norway.
+Sara Takanashi won her 3rd overall and women's Nations Cup went to Team of Austria.

+29 men's individual events on 19 different venues in 10 countries and the 17 women's individual events on 10 different venues in 8 countries had been organised on two different continents (in Europe and Asia).
+And there were also 6 men's team events, 2 cancelled events for men and women; and 7 men's rescheduled events (6 Ind. and 1 Team).

-Almaty and the country of Kazakhstan hosted ski jumping World Cup events for the first time in history.
-Several events had to be cancelled or rescheduled to other venues due to weather conditions.
-The cancelled individual event from Titisee-Neustadt was replaced in Planica on 17 March 2016, which meant that Letalnica bratov Gorišek became the first hill in history to host four World Cup events in a row.
+Almaty (Kazakhstan) hosted ski jumping World Cup events for the first time in history.
+Cancelled individual event from Titisee-Neustadt was replaced in Planica on 17 March 2016, which meant that Letalnica bratov Gorišek became the 1st hill in history to host four World Cup events in a row.

+Invalid world record

+List of world record distance (only invalid this time) achieved within this World Cup season.